Symphony No. 7 (Shostakovich): Decline in appreciation

 Once the novelty of the Seventh Symphony had worn away, audience interest in the West quickly dissipated.
 One reason may have been the work's length.
-At about 70-80 minutes, it was longer than any previous Shostakovich symphony.
-While it could be argued that he could have made the symphony 30 minutes shorter by condensing his message, the long passages of sparsely accompanied solos for wind instruments present listeners with the opportunity to study them, appreciate the inner character of the music as each instrument soliloquises on a given mood.
-To utilize this to the extent that Shostakovich did, combined with a wordless narrative style of mood-painting, necessitated an expansive time frame.
-This extended time span was criticized by some, including B. H. Haggin, who described the symphony as "pretentious in style as in length".
-Hearing it only in the context of wartime propaganda, Western critics dismissed the symphony as a series of bombastic platitudes, and as such not worth serious consideration.
+At 70-80 minutes, it was longer than any previous Shostakovich symphony.
+It could be argued that the symphony could have been made 30 minutes shorter by condensing his message, but the long passages of sparsely accompanied solos for wind instruments give listeners the opportunity to study them and appreciate the inner character of the music as each instrument soliloquises on a given mood.
+To do this to the extent that Shostakovich did, combined with a wordless narrative style of mood-painting, necessitated an expansive time frame.
+This extended time span was criticized by some, including B. H. Haggin, who called the symphony "pretentious in style as in length".
+Hearing it only in the context of wartime propaganda, Western critics dismissed the symphony as a series of bombastic platitudes and not worth serious consideration.
 The critic Ernest Newman famously remarked that, to find its place on the musical map, one should look along the seventieth degree of longitude and the last degree of platitude.

-The Seventh Symphony was actually a convenient target from the start for Western critics.
-It was considered a strange, ungainly hybrid of Mahler and Stravinsky—too long, too broad-gestured in narrative and overly emotional in tone.
+The Seventh Symphony was a convenient target from the start for Western critics.
+It was considered a strange, ungainly hybrid of Mahler and Stravinsky—too long, too broad-gestured in narrative and overly emotional.
 Shostakovich placed the work's emphasis on the effect of musical images rather than on symphonic coherence.
 Those images—stylized fanfares, march rhythms, ostinati, folkloric themes, and pastoral episodes—could easily be considered models of socialist realism.
 Because of his emphasis on these images, Shostakovich can be said to have allowed the work's message to outweigh its craftsmanship.
 For all these reasons, the music was considered both naïve and calculated in the West.

 Soviet audiences did not come to the music with the same expectations as Western listeners.
 What mattered to Soviet listeners was the message and its serious moral content.
 The Seventh maintained its position with that audience because its content was so momentous.
 Nevertheless, as early as 1943 Soviet critics claimed the "exultation" of the Seventh's finale was unconvincing, pointing out that the part of the symphony they found most effective—the march in the opening movement—represented not the defending Red Army but the Nazi invaders.
 They believed that Shostakovich's pessimism had short-circuited what might have otherwise been a masterpiece in the vein of the 1812 Overture.
 The tragic mood of Shostakovich's next symphony, the Eighth, intensified the critical discord.
 Later, negative views from the West prejudiced the thinking of the Soviet elite toward the Seventh.